VincentPrivate/AGLCodeTest/README.md

 ## Implementation ##

-**serverless** architecture &ndash; Azure Functions, because:
+**serverless** architecture &ndash; Azure Functions for

-* No need to setup an application environment
+* not to setup an application environment
-* It only focuses on the code itself, which is basically business logic
+* to focus on the code itself, which is basically business logic
-* It's easy to build
+* to make easy to build

 The application consists of number of small libraries that only take care of one responsibility respectively &ndash; settings, models, services, functions and IoC.
 Also each project has its corresponding test projects for unit testing.